 Let’s face it; there will be many updates over the years that affect us and the way we market to the public…the answer?
 We pivot.

-While platforms like Facebook and Google continue to address the flaw presented to them by Apple, and they seek to strengthen more in house data-collection methods, we have a couple of solutions that you can utilize to maximize the viewership of your advertisements in the meantime:
+While platforms like Facebook and Google continue to address the flaw presented to them by Apple, and they seek to strengthen more in-house data-collection methods, we have a couple of solutions that you can utilize to maximize the viewership of your advertisements in the meantime:

 - Collect.
 More.
 Emails.
 Collecting more emails will allow you to generate your very own lists of clients to target with advertisements tailored to them.
 One way you can integrate the email strategy into your marketing efforts is through a digital newsletter.
-Host the digital newsletter on your website and share it across socials, with the only sign-up requirement being the collection of name and email address.
+Host the digital newsletter on your website and share it across socials, with the only sign-up requirement being the collection of names and email addresses.
 This method will protect your marketing efforts and self-sufficiency through the next iOS privacy update.